galsaeedi/HumanDetection/README.md

   </ll>

 </ul>
-* **note:** This code runs on the cloud.
-If you work locally, it is recommended to install Anaconda, CUDA and cuDNN.
-[Here](https://www.tensorflow.org/install/source#tested_build_configurations) is a table showing which version of TensorFlow requires which versions of CUDA and cuDNN.
+<b>note:</b> This code runs on the cloud.
+If you work locally, it is recommended to install Anaconda, CUDA and cuDNN. <a href="https://www.tensorflow.org/install/source#tested_build_configurations"> Here </a> is a table showing which version of TensorFlow requires which versions of CUDA and cuDNN.

 ## Installation